-Climate change
+Climate Change

-Climate change is a systemic issue that is vital to address for the future financial wellbeing of our customers.
+Climate change is a systemic issue that is vital to address for the future financial well-being of our customers.

-As the UK's largest investment platform, we have both the opportunity and a responsibility to play an active role in fighting climate change.
+As one of the UK's largest asset owners, we have both the opportunity and a responsibility to play an active role in fighting climate change.

 Whilst climate change presents significant risks, it also presents opportunities to invest in the transition to a low-carbon and climate-resilient future.
-We encourage investee companies to assess the impact of climate change on their business strategies and develop a robust path to net zero or a 1.5°C pathway.
-We expect company climate disclosures to be aligned with the Task Force on Climate Related Financial Disclosures (TCFD) framework.
+We expect investee companies to assess the impact of climate change on their business model and how it will be adapted to transition to a low-carbon economy.
+We expect company climate disclosures to be aligned with the Task Force on Climate Related Financial Disclosures ("TCFD") framework.
 Company climate disclosure should consider the social impact of their decarbonisation plan and demonstrate how they are ensuring a just transition, making sure no groups are left behind as the world transitions to a low-carbon economy.

-Consistent with our support of Climate Action100+ and membership in Institutional Investor Group on Climate Change (IIGCC), and Net Zero Asset Owner Alliance (NZAOA), we expect asset managers to engage with companies on the transparency of their climate disclosures, their net-zero commitment, targets and associated transition plans to reduce greenhouse gas emissions aligned with a well below 2°C future, preferably 1.5°C, and the approach to managing the social risks of the transition to a low carbon economy.
+Consistent with our support of Climate Action100+ and membership in Institutional Investor Group on Climate Change (IIGCC), and Net Zero Asset Owner Alliance (NZAOA), we expect asset managers to engage with companies on the transparency of their climate disclosures, their net zero commitment, targets and associated transition plans to reduce greenhouse gas emissions aligned with a well below 2°C future, preferably 1.5°C and the approach to managing the social risks of the transition to a low carbon economy.

-We encourage companies to develop a transition plan that discloses the strategy/actions on how they intend to transition to net-zero GHG emissions by 2050 or sooner.
+We encourage companies to develop a transition plan that discloses the strategy/actions on how they intend to transition to net-zero greenhouse gas (GHG) emissions by 2050 or sooner.
 When assessing a company's transition plan, we encourage disclosure on:

-Ambition
+Alignment Criteria

-Companies should adopt a long-term net-zero ambition consistent with limiting the increase in global temperatures to 1.5°C by 2050 (or sooner).
+- Ambition: Companies should adopt a long-term net zero ambition consistent with limiting the increase in global temperatures to 1.5 °C by 2050 (or sooner). - Targets: Companies should adopt short- and medium-term emission reduction targets (scope 1, 2 and 3).

-Targets

-Companies should adopt short and medium-term emission reduction targets (scope 1, 2 and 3).
 The targets should aim to be consistent with the trajectory implied by the long-term ambition and aligned with the relevant sector trajectory.
-Climate targets should be built around robust methodologies and encourage companies to commit to the Science Based Targets initiative (SBTi)'s net-zero standard.

-Emission disclosure

-Scope 1, 2 and 3 emissions should be disclosed along with a satisfactory review of the company's measurement and verification process.
-Companies should report on current emissions intensity performance (scope 1, 2 and 3) relative to science-based net zero pathways.
+Climate targets should be built around robust methodologies and encourage companies to commit to the Science Based Targets initiative (SBTi)'s net zero standard. - Emission Disclosure: Scope 1, 2 and 3 emissions should be disclosed along with a satisfactory a review of the company's measurement and verification process.
+Companies should report on current emissions intensity performance (scope 1, 2 and 3) relative to science-based net zero pathways. - Decarbonisation Strategy: Companies should disclose a quantified decarbonisation strategy setting out the measures that will be deployed to meet the company's net zero commitment and targets.

-Decarbonisation strategy

-Companies should disclose a quantified decarbonisation strategy setting out the measures that will be deployed to meet the company's net-zero commitment and targets.
 We encourage disclosure to specify the role of climate solutions (i.e. technologies and products that will enable the economy to decarbonise) in the strategy, including the proportion of revenue or production that is generated from climate solutions and its share in overall sales.

-Reporting should also cover the use of neutralising actions such as carbon capture, utilisation, storage and offsets.
+Reporting should also cover the use of neutralising actions such as CCUS (Carbon Capture, Utilisation, and Storage) and offsets.
 We believe the use of neutralisation actions and offsets should be reserved for all but the most 'hard-to-abate' or residual emissions and over-reliance on such solutions may potentially delay efforts to abate emissions.
 More specifically, we encourage companies in high emitting sectors to define a fossil fuel phase-out plan, with a clear target for divesting coal assets by 2030 in OECD countries and 2050 in the rest of the world (for companies active in thermal coal mining, trading and/or combustion for energy generation).

-Capital allocation